ThatSINEWAVE/LinkWarden-Bot/README.md

 - **Comprehensive Security Reports**: Generates detailed reports including VirusTotal's analysis, domain registration details from WHOIS, and web page snapshots and security insights from urlscan.io.
 - **Flexible Checking Modes**: Offers both a concise overview (Simple Mode) and detailed reports (Detailed Mode) to suit different user preferences.
 - **Ease of use**: The bot will embed a screenshot of the link sent for checking right in the chat in both scanning modes, simple or detailed.
+- **Automatic Link Scans**: The bot will look for links sent across the server and scan them automatically if they are not from a trusted domain.
+- **Customizable Trusted Domain List** - With the addition of `trusted_domains.json` you can customize what domains should be scanned.

 ## Getting Started